 What is it?

-Children ages 6 to 10 and their care givers (e.g. parents, grandparents, foster parents) attend along with the professional storyteller who facilitates each session.
+Children ages 6–10 and their caregivers (including parents, grandparents, and foster parents) attend, along with a trained FAIR storyteller who facilitates each session.

 What does this program do?